Monthly Archives: June 2023

 At this point, there appear to be several possible outcomes for the operations already underway.

-First, if Western-trained and equipped probing units reveal that the Russian lines are too strong to be breached, the offensive could be called off, and a new strategy formulated.
-This could be the beginning of the frozen war of which some commentators have spoken, although the Russians might see an abandoned attack as an opportunity to launch their a counteroffensive (as with the American Civil War, the Western Front in the First World War, and the Eastern Front in the Second, counterpunches could be effectively used in this war).
+First, if Western-trained and equipped probing units reveal that the Russian lines are too strong to be breached, the offensive could be called off, allowing for a new strategy to be formulated.
+This could be the beginning of the frozen war of which some commentators have spoken, although the Russians might see an abandoned attack as an opportunity to launch their a counteroffensive (as with the American Civil War, the Western Front in the First World War, and the Eastern Front in the Second, counterpunches might be effectively used in this war).

 The front in eastern Ukraine is often compared to the stalemate, the “trenchlock,” of the Western Front in the First World War.
 Throughout most of WWI, both sides believed that a single exploited breakthrough would rupture the equlibrium and could win the war.
 In fact the final victory in that war was the result of a general collapse of the German lines due to exhaustion vis-a-vis the arrival of 2 million American troops.
 It seems possible that even a dynamic breakthrough will not end this war either, so long as both armies have the capacity to fight.
 The end may come as a general collapse of the line.